opencv/opencv/modules/viz/doc/widget.rst

 ---------------------------------
 Constructs a WCloudNormals.

-.. ocv:function:: WCloudNormals(InputArray cloud, InputArray normals, int level = 100, float scale = 0.02f, const Color &color = Color::white())
+.. ocv:function:: WCloudNormals(InputArray cloud, InputArray normals, int level = 100, double scale = 0.02f, const Color &color = Color::white())

     :param cloud: Point set which can be of type: ``CV_32FC3``, ``CV_32FC4``, ``CV_64FC3``, ``CV_64FC4``.
     :param normals: A set of normals that has to be of same type with cloud.